Craig Bauer

 Craig Bauer is an American Grammy Award winning mixing engineer and record producer.
 He has been nominated for two Album of the Year Grammy Awards for his work on Kanye West's multiplatinum album Late Registration and double platinum follow-up Graduation.
 He won a Grammy Award in 2008 for mixing the Clark Sisters' 2007 album, Live – One Last Time.

 Bauer has worked with other high-profile artists across multiple genres, including Lupe Fiasco, Justin Timberlake, Ed Sheeran, the Clark Sisters, Janet Jackson, Rihanna, Common, Jennifer Hudson, Lil' Kim, Wu-Tang Clan, Richard Marx, 98°, Yolanda Adams, Dave Koz, Dennis DeYoung, Styx, Donald Lawrence, Destiny's Child, Public Enemy, Hezekiah Walker, and the Smashing Pumpkins.

-He also mixed the Saturday Night Live Digital Short "Motherlover" featuring Justin Timberlake and Andy Sandburg.
+He also mixed the Saturday Night Live Digital Short "Motherlover" featuring Justin Timberlake and Andy Samberg.

 Life and career

 Craig Bauer was born and raised in Cleveland, Ohio, where he worked through the ranks of the studios there before migrating to Chicago, Illinois in the early 1990s to open his own recording studio.
 Bauer additionally studied classical piano and music education at Ohio State University.

 In 1993, Bauer opened Hinge Studios in Chicago, Illinois.
 Many of his first clients were jazz artists, including, Dave Koz, Brian Culbertson, Steve Cole and Peter White.